JkVely/JkVely/README.md

 ###

-<p align="left">I’m Juan Carlos Quintero, a Systems Engineering student with a strong passion for software design, programming, and analytical problem-solving.
+<p align="left">I’m <strong>Juan Carlos Quintero</strong>, a Systems Engineering student with a strong passion for software design, programming, and analytical problem-solving.
 My interests in video games, literature, and anime fuel my creativity and drive to develop thoughtful, well-structured software solutions.
 I am dedicated to merging technical precision with innovative design in every project.</p>

 ###